vesellov/bitdust.docs.old/identity_server.md

 Enable this configuration in apache2, run command:

-    sudo a2enconf id_server_apache2
+    sudo a2enconf my-own-identity-server_com

 Configure proxy_http and rewrite modes in apache2, run commands:

     sudo a2enmod proxy_http
     sudo a2enmod rewrite

-Restart apache2 server:
+Now restart apache2 server:

     sudo service apache2 restart

 ## Configure BitDust software

+First you need to install [BitDust software](https://bitdust.io/install.html) on your machine.

-Now configure BitDust on your node to set domain name for your identity server, run commands:
+Now configure BitDust on your node to set domain name for this new identity server, run commands:

     bitdust set services/id-server/host my-own-identity-server.com
     bitdust set services/id-server/enabled true

+You can manually set a port number for incoming connections using such command:

+    bitdust set services/id-server/web-port 8084

 Restart BitDust software: